 When they were north of Hermosa, the POWs reached pavement which made the march easier.
 They received an hour break, but any POW who attempted to lay down was jabbed with a bayonet.
 After the break, they were marched through Layac and Lubao.
 It was at this time that a heavy shower took place and many of the men opened their mouths in an attempt to get water.
 The guards allowed the POWs to lie on the road.
 The rain revived many of the POWs and gave them the strength to complete the march.

-At some point, the POWs were organized into detachments of 100 men and marched to the train station at San Fernando where they were packed into small wooden boxcars used to haul sugarcane.
-The cars were known as “forty or eights” because each car could hold forty men or eight horses.
-Since the detachments were made up of 100 men, the Japanese packed 100 POWs into each car.
-The POWs who died remained standing until the living left the cars at Capas since they could not fall to the floors.
-The POWs walked the last miles to Camp O’Donnell which was an unfinished Filipino training base that the Japanese pressed the camp into use as a POW camp on April 1, 1942.
+The POWs were ordered to form detachments of 100 men and marched to the train station.
+There, they were packed into small wooden boxcars that were used to haul sugarcane.
+The cars were about thirteen feet long and ten feet wide and known as “forty or eights” since each car could hold forty men or eight horses.
+Since the detachments had 100 men in them, the Japanese put 100 men into each boxcar and closed the doors.
+The POWs were packed in so tightly, men suffocated from the lack of air but could not fall to the floors since there was no room to fall.
+At Capas, the living left the boxcars and the dead fell to the floors as they left the boxcars and walked the eight kilometers to Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.

 In May, his family received this message from the War Department.